philmcminn/new-paper/README.md

 `latexmk` is a useful tool that can be used in a variety of ways:

-* `latexmk -C` - remove all temporary build files
+* `latexmk -C` - remove all build files (including the built PDF - use `-c` to remove only temporary files).
-* `latexmk -pdf -pv paper` - build the paper and view in a PDF viewer
+* `latexmk -pdf -pv paper` - build the paper and view in a PDF viewer.
 * `latexmk -pdf -pvc paper` - build, view, and continuously re-build if files change (add `view=none` to turn off launching of the viewer).

 ## 5. Sections of the Paper and What Goes In Them